Updated, Jan 15, 4:50PM.

 I confidently predict U.S. Rep Rich McCormick will vote for amnesty if he gets the opportunity.

 “McCormick, who is a doctor specialising in emergency medicine, said that they “don’t have the problems other people have when they come to the emergency room for overdoses, because these are the most productive and family-centred.”

 Absolutely zero surprise here.
 As a candidate, Rich McCormick, the new Republican for GA06 (my home district) usually evaded the immigration issue like it was illegal to talk about it.
 I was introduced to him several times as an authority on the topic.
 After a nod and a cautious-looking half-grin, he couldn’t get away fast enough.

-Some Republican women I know that went ga-ga over him from day one – then got plenty upset what I pointed out that “maybe we should deport all illegal aliens.”
+Some Republican women I know went ga-ga over him from day one – then got plenty upset what I pointed out that “maybe we should deport all illegal aliens.”
 I heard “well that’s what he really means, D.A…” or “well, we should deport drug dealers, D.A.” in response.

 On immigration, this guy brings to mind Mitt Romney – maybe John Cornyn.